iceland in february

 You can walk the trail between 6:30–10 pm every evening of the Winter Lights Festival.

-The Winter Lights Festival is usually held in early February, and the exact dates for 2024 are TBA.
-More information (although in Icelandic, so you may need a translation app) can be found here.
+The Winter Lights Festival is usually held in early February, and the exact dates for 2026 will be the 2nd to the 6th of Februay.
+More informationcan be found here.

 8. Tour a real lava cave